Emergence of Collective Behaviors from Local Voronoi Topological Perception: The Bidirectional Hallway

-\item[iv)] we can locally quantify lane edges based on three simple geometrical elements; the moving direction of the endpoint agents, their relative position and their homing.
-The smaller the weight, the more in sync the pair of agents is towards their target. \end{enumerate}
+\item we can locally quantify lane edges based on three simple geometrical elements; the orientation of the endpoint agents, their relative position and their homing.
+The smaller the weight, the more in sync the pair of agents is towards their common target region. \end{enumerate}

-We refer to the appendix for details on the ad hoc construction of $\mathcal{Q}_{r,\,l}$ we used in our work below and stress that there are, in general, many different graphs satisfying these postulates at any given time $t$.
-Results can thus fluctuate as variations in the construction are explored.\\ At last, let $\{\mathcal{L}_{m}(\mathcal{Q}_{r})\}_{m=1}^{M}$ represent the collection of $M$ lanes composing $\mathcal{Q}_{r}$ (i.e. its connected components), then we define the \emph{queuing observable} $Q_{r}=Q(\mathcal{Q}_{r})$ by
+We refer to the appendix for details on the ad hoc construction of $\Xi_{r,\,l}$ we used in our work below and stress that there are, in general, many different graphs satisfying these postulates at any given time $t$.
+Results can thus fluctuate as variations of this construction are explored.